yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-ports.markdown

 weight: 700
 ---

-{% summary %}Default ports used by the space, container, and Jini Lookup Service, and how to configure them. {% endsummary %}

-# Overview

 XAP space and client components open different ports in various situations.
 The following list describes the different ports used by XAP and how these can be modified: